UNNATURAL CAUSES is inequality making us sick? HEALTH EQUITY research topics and resources to learn more

 SCHOLARLY ARTICLE by Richard David and James Collins, American Journal of Public Health, 2007

 Since 1950, dramatic advances in human genetics have occurred, racial disparities in infant mortality have widened, and the United States' international ranking in infant mortality has deteriorated.
-The quest for a "preterm birth gene" to explain racial rolex repliky differences is now under way.
+The quest for a "preterm birth gene" to explain racial differences is now under way.
 Scores of papers linking polymorphisms to preterm birth have appeared in the past few years.
 Is this strategy likely to reduce racial disparities?
 A review of broad epidemiological patterns contradicts the genetic theory of race and points toward social mechanisms.

 A subscription is required to access the full article online.